When Only the Final Text Survives: Implicit Execution Tracing for Multi-Agent Auditing: Method

+Given the final output sequence $Y = (y_1, y_2, \dots, y_T)$, our goal is to recover a segmentation of the sequence into contiguous segments and assign each segment to an agent $a \in \mathcal{A}$.
 To this end, we define an attribution function $\hat{g}(t)$ over tokens, which is constrained to be piecewise constant.
 Each constant region of $\hat{g}(t)$ corresponds to a segment associated with a single agent.
 Thus, while attribution is computed at the token level, the objective is to recover consistent segment-level boundaries and labels.

 \paragraph{Attribution via Sequential Scoring.} We assume a scoring function $f(t, a)$ that evaluates the alignment between the context at time $t$ and agent $a$.
 The attribution $\hat{g}(t)$ remains assigned to the current agent $a_k$ until a transition to a new agent $a' \in \mathcal{A} \setminus \{a_k\}$ is identified by a detection operator $D$: